dokieli logodokieli

 Generate Feed

-The user can generate and publish a custom web feed based on a list of documents they have selected from a storage.
-The user can specify the feed's title, language, license, and format such as RSS or Atom.
+Enables the creation and publication of a custom web feed from a selected list of documents in personal storage, with options to set the feed's title, language, license, and format, e.g., RSS or Atom.

 Export